 When Ida, a historically dangerous category 4 hurricane, slammed into Louisiana’s coast in August of 2021, it plunged the Greater New Orleans region into a massive blackout.
 The power grid suffered catastrophic destruction.
 Hundreds of thousands were left without power.
 The extreme heat that followed posed significant health risks.
 Large swaths of the population were left without access to clean water or refrigeration.
 But for many of the 19,000 Louisianians with solar panels and solar batteries, the aftermath was much more bearable.
 Many solar panels stood up to the storm and allowed some homeowners to keep their lights on.
 Some even helped their neighbors get through the worst of the aftermath.
 Not only that, but for some, the panels worked as a type of protection for the roof of the structures, reducing the amount of repair work needed.

 Solar batteries can store the electricity your panels produce during the day and allow you to use it during the night or during a storm when the power grid goes out.
 A battery allows you to power your necessities such as lights, appliances, and medical equipment in the aftermath of storms.
-Adding an Enphase Encharge or a Tesla Powerwall is a great way to protect your home from a power outage.
-Even without batteries, Enphase’s innovative IQ8 Microinverter with Sunlight Backup can help keep your home essentials up when the lights go out for some and others are wrestling with finding gasoline to power their noisy and smelly fossil-fuel guzzling generator, your solar panels and batteries can continue to help keep you safe and comfortable.
+Adding an Enphase IQ battery or a Tesla Powerwall is a great way to protect your home from a power outage.
+When your neighbors are struggling to find gasoline to power their noisy and smelly fossil-fuel guzzling generator, your solar panels and batteries can continue to help keep you safe and comfortable.